Sector Rankings For ETFs & Mutual Funds

 Figure 1: Ratings For All Sectors

-Health Care Select Sector SPDR (NYSE: XLV) is my top Health Care ETF.
-It is the only ETF or Mutual Fund to get my Very Attractive rating by allocating over 67% of its value to Attractive-or-better-rated stocks.
+First Trust NASDAQ Technology Dividend Index Fund (TDIC) is my top Information Technology sector ETF.
+It gets my Very Attractive rating by allocating over 57% of its value to Attractive-or-better-rated stocks.

-Figure 2 shows the distribution of our Predictive Ratings for all Sector-based ETFs and mutual funds.
+Figure 2 shows the distribution of our Predictive Ratings for all ETFs and mutual funds.

 Figure 2: Distribution of ETFs & Mutual Funds (Assets and Count) by Predictive Rating

 Figure 3 offers additional details on the quality of the sector funds.
 Note that the average Total Annual Cost of Very Dangerous funds is almost 6 times that of Very Attractive funds.

 Figure 3: Predictive Rating Distribution Stats

 Source: New Constructs, LLC and company filings

 This table shows that only the best of the best funds get our Very Attractive Rating: they must hold good stocks AND have low costs.
 Investors deserve to have the best of both and we are here to give it to them.

 Ratings by Sector

 Figure 4 presents a mapping of Very Attractive funds by sector.
 The chart shows the number of Very Attractive funds in each sector and the percentage of assets in each sector allocated to funds that are rated Very Attractive.